How to Track Every Concert You've Attended

 Ready to start rating albums?

-WAVE is a free album and concert rating app — rate albums and live shows on a 10-point scale, discover music through friends, and build your listening profile.
+Wave is a free album and concert rating app — rate albums and live shows on a 10-point scale, discover music through friends, and build your listening profile.